nandinee33/Fashion_Store/README.md

  - Header and Footer
  ### All pages are fully responsive

- ### Till now , I made this Fashion Store Website using Frontent Technologies ( such as HTML5, CSS3, Bootstrap , and little bit of JavaSript)
+ ### I made this Fashion Store Website using Frontent Technologies ( such as HTML5, CSS3, Bootstrap, and JavaSript)

- ### You can take a view of my website with this live link:  https://nandinee33.github.io/Fashion_Store/